 There's never a good time to see a big, red zit popping up on your face—especially right before your wedding.
 A major breakout a few days before the big day can seem like a total disaster.
 But, since stress can cause acne breakouts to occur, and wedding planning can be stressful, it isn't too uncommon.

 So we asked a couple of dermatologists to get some expert advice on how to handle a dreaded, last-minute pimple—depending on when it pops up.

-10 Days Before the Wedding:
+10 Days Before the Wedding

-If you get a zit 10 days before the big day, you have some options, but Dr. Joel Schlessinger, a board-certified dermatologist and RealSelf contributor, says, "First of all, it's incredibly important to establish a hands-off policy.
-You might think you're doing your skin a favor by popping a pimple, but you can force bacteria deeper into your skin and actually prolong the healing process from a few days to a few weeks."
-He also recommends making sure you wash off your makeup each night, and to start using a product from his own line of skincare, LovelySkin LUXE Acne Care Gel to help exfoliate the skin and remove acne-causing bacteria.
-(Acne care gel, $30, LovelySkin LUXE)
+If you get a zit 10 days before the big day, you have some options.
+"First of all, it's incredibly important to establish a hands-off policy," says Joel Schlessinger, MD, a board-certified dermatologist and RealSelf contributor.
+"You might think you're doing your skin a favor by popping a pimple, but you can force bacteria deeper into your skin and actually prolong the healing process from a few days to a few weeks."
+He also recommends making sure you wash off your makeup each night, and to start using an exfoliator.

-5 Days Before the Wedding:
+5 Days Before the Wedding

-2 Days Before the Wedding:
+2 Days Before the Wedding

-The Night Before the Wedding:
+The Night Before the Wedding

 "Spot treat, and then the day of, conceal the blemish with makeup," Schlessinger says.
 "Don't forget—your photographer can edit out any imperfections."
 Plus, your makeup artist knows all the tricks for hiding any blemishes.